okayzed/get-good-with-vim/README.md

 * learn to use the verb+object vocabulary of vim ([see grokking vi SO answer](https://gist.github.com/nifl/1178878))
 * use ctrl-[ instead of escape
 * use larger motions: {}, [[, ]]
+* use ctrl-a and ctrl-x in normal mode to increment numbers on the line
 * learn about the delete / yank registers
 * learn about :registers and "
 * learn about window management, including :split, :vsplit, ctrl-w and so on
 * install some plugins. uninstall some plugins
 * use . to repeat yourself (when going into edit mode, do as much as possible in one go, then use . to repeat it)
+* learn how the numbered registers work (history of recent yanks and deletes)
 * use character motion with , and ; for repeating
 * learn to use ctrl-x ctrl-f for file completion
 * get a plugin manager, install some plugins